KrishnaraddiBA/KinaraAssignment/README.md

 2. Coding standards , readability, originality  (15 points)
 3. If DB is used in place of CSV/json etc (additional  5 points)
 4. Developing UI is bonus(5 points)

+Please check the assignment and let me know